-• Problem: The computer display remains blank after you tap Fn to return from sleep mode.
+• Problem: The computer display remains blank after you press Fn to return from sleep mode.

 Solution: Check whether an external monitor was disconnected or turned off while the computer was in sleep mode.
 If you disconnected or turned off the external monitor, connect it or turn it on before resuming the computer from the sleep mode.
-When resuming the computer from the sleep mode without attaching the external monitor or turning it on, and the computer display remains blank, press F6 to bring up the computer display.
+When resuming the computer from the sleep mode without attaching the external monitor or turning it on, and the computer display remains blank, press the brightness-up key to bring up the computer display.